mphipps2/final_jzcapa/README.md

 Two main classes are provided at the moment:
 - DataReader
 - WFAnalysis (inherits from Analysis.h)
 They are well commented by Yakov for each available method.
-A doxygen documentation can also be created following the instruction below
+A doxygen documentation can also be created following the instruction below.

 #### Doxygen documentation ####
 First, check that doxygen is installed on your machine.
 If it's not the case, just check it out using
 By default a folder "doxygen" will also be installed in your JCaPA_INSTALL folder.
+To obtain the documentation, just execute

+doxygen JCaPA_doxy.cnf

+This will generate for you  $JCaPA/html and $JCaPA/latex folder.
+If you start $JCaPA/html/index.html with your browser, you will get your doxygen docs (surfable).
+Alternatively, you can compile the latex static documentation in $JCaPA/latex